-NEW YORK (AP) — Major League Baseball has suspended four players involved in last Sunday's brawl between the Pittsburgh Pirates and the Milwaukee Brewers.
+NEW YORK (AP) - NEW YORK (AP) — Major League Baseball has suspended four players involved in last Sunday's brawl between the Pittsburgh Pirates and the Milwaukee Brewers.

 Milwaukee catcher Martin Maldonado was suspended five games while outfielder Carlos Gomez was suspended three games.
 Pittsburgh outfielder Travis Snider received a two-game penalty, with catcher Russell Martin also missing one game.